MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Model and Notation

+Now we consider scenarios where the data for $M$ contain zeros.
+Given the advantages of a marginal model as demonstrated in the above subsection, we will again use a marginal model for the association between $Y$ and any taxon $M_j$ to form a mediation model.
+For any taxon $M_j$, we construct the marginal model as follows:

-where $1_{(\cdot)}$ is an indicator function, the random error $\epsilon$ follows a normal distribution $N(0,\delta)$, and $\beta_1$, $\beta_2$, $\beta_3$, $\beta_4$ and $\beta_5$ are regression coefficients.
-The mediator $M$ represents relative abundance (RA) of a microbial taxon for microbiome data.
-The advantage of using $M$ instead of $\ln{(M)}$, which has been used the literature \citep{Sohn2019,chanWang2019}, is that it does not require imputing zero values of $M$ with a positive number.
+where $1_{(\cdot)}$ is an indicator function indicating whether $M_j$ is 0, the random error $\epsilon$ follows a normal distribution $N(0,\delta)$, and $\beta_1$, $\beta_2$, $\beta_3$, $\beta_4$ and $\beta_5$ are regression coefficients.
+An advantage of using $M_j$ instead of $\ln{(M_j)}$ in the model is that it does not require imputing zeros with a positive number.
+This model is fully compatible with allowing interactions between the independent variable and mediators as the two interaction terms: $X1_{(M_j>0)}$ and $XM_j$ are included in equation (\ref{ge:1}).
+In practice, investigators can also include only one or no interaction term depending on the hypothesis of interest.

-In order to construct a mediation model, we also need to model the association between $M$ and $X$.
-A zero-inflated Beta (ZIB) distribution \citep{Chen2016,Chai2018} will be used to model the relative abundance $M$ and its two-part density function is given as follows:
+For the marginal distribution of $M_j$, it is natural to use a zero-inflated Beta (ZIB) distribution because the marginal of a Dirichlet distribution is a Beta distribution \citep{Chen2016,Chai2018}.
+Its two-part density function is given as follows:

-where $\Delta$ is the probability of being 0, $B(\cdot,\cdot)$ is the Beta function and $\mu$ and $\phi$ are the mean and dispersion parameters respectively of the Beta distribution for the non-zero part \citep{betaDist,betaReg}.
-To model the association of the mediator with $X$, we use the following equations:
+where $\Delta$ is the probability of being 0, $B(\cdot,\cdot)$ is the Beta function and $\mu_j$ and $\phi$ are the mean and dispersion parameters respectively of the Beta distribution for the non-zero part \citep{betaDist,betaReg}.
+To model the association of the mediator $M_j$ with $X$, we use the following equations:

-Equations (\ref{ge:1}-\ref{ge:22}) together form our full mediation model.
+Equations (\ref{ge:1})-(\ref{ge:22}) together form our mediation model.
 The parameter $\alpha_1$ in equation (\ref{ge:21}) measures the association between $X$ and the RA level of the mediator and $\gamma_1$ in equation (\ref{ge:22}) measures the association between $X$ and the binary presence of the mediator.
 Notice that $X$ is a scalar here, but it is obvious that other covariates such as potential confounders can be included in the model equations.
-This model is fully compatible with allowing interactions between the exposure variable and mediators as the two interaction terms: $X1_{(M>0)}$ and $XM$ are included in equation (\ref{ge:1}).
-In practice, investigators can also include only one or no interaction term depending on the hypothesis of interest.